-Dye is delivered through a catheter (a small tube inserted in your wrist, elbow, or groin) to your coronary arteries.
-An X-ray then shows any narrowing.
+Dye is delivered through a catheter (a small tube inserted in your wrist, elbow, or groin) to your coronary arteries, then you are given an X-ray.
+This will show any narrowed arteries.

 CT coronary angiography

 Computerised tomography (CT) can be used to take a picture of your heart.
 Again, dye may be injected to make the image clearer.